-This week, be generous with your time, talent, and treasures.
+Be generous with your time, talent, and treasure.
 Be content enough in Christ to give to someone in need.
 Spend extra time with your spouse or children, allowing them to set the agenda.
 Invest your talent into a coworker.
-Give some of your treasures to a neighbor in need.
-Let life's bad pitches go by being content in the peace of God in Christ, the focal point of the eyes of your heart.
-Content in Christ's peace,
+Give some of your treasure to a neighbor in need.
+Let life's bad pitches go by, being content in the peace of God in Christ, the focal point of the eyes of your heart.